Skip to content

 • Inside a component's setup phase: runs when the component unmounts.

-• Inside a create_effect callback: runs before each re-execution and on disposal.
+• Inside a create_effect callback or a reactive hole: runs before each re-execution and on disposal.

 @component